 CBC Radio “Writer to Watch”

-Excerpt from The Measure of Darkness
+cover image of The Measure of Darkness

 The Measure of Darkness has received the Paragraphe Hugh MacLennan Prize for Fiction!
 The novel has also been selected as a “Great Group Read” by the Women’s National Book Association, which celebrates National Reading Group Month through its publication of an annual “amazing list of books perfect for discussion and conversation in any book club.”